-Stop Eating When Your Full: Promote healthy eating habits by encouraging your family to stop eating when they are full.
+Stop Eating When You're Full: Promote healthy eating habits by encouraging your family to stop eating when they are full.

 In order to build healthy eating habits, it is important to limit portion sizes to be realistic for what our bodies need.